alinikkh/-Pseudomonas-putida-F1-tracking/README.md

 This repository contains the **MATLAB code** for analyzing the motility of *Pseudomonas putida* F1 cells.
 The code detects bacterial **runs and tumbles** from experimental trajectories and enables quantitative analysis of bacterial motion under various experimental conditions.
 ## 📚 Update
- -  ▶ This repository will be  moved and maintained under the Complex Fluid Lab: https://www.sangwooshin.com/
+- ▶ This repository will be moved and maintained under the Complex Fluid Lab: [https://www.sangwooshin.com/](https://www.sangwooshin.com/)
-  - ▶ Python code has been developed and is under test.
-(Will be added soon)
+- ▶ A Python version of the code was developed and will be added soon.
-  - ▶ The New code will give more organized figures
+- ▶ The new code will generate more organized figures.
-  - ▶ All Fig files will be added to a separate folder
+- ▶ All figure files will be added to a separate folder for better organization.

 ---